ajrpummill/MyTwitterApp/README.md

 <img src="https://media.giphy.com/media/dzPZH43Q76yWqn9bbt/giphy.gif" width=250><br>

-This is after the login credentials are succesfully enter.
-This will also show the pull down to refresh feature and infinite scrolling.
+This is after the login credentials are succesfully entered.
+This also shows the pull down to refresh feature and infinite scrolling.

 <img src="https://media.giphy.com/media/YTDTpyZzC1SSSXAWJN/giphy.gif" width=250><br>

-This is the logout function and a check by reopening the app, bringing user back to login screen.
+This is the logout functionality and a check by closing and reopening the app.
+A successful logout will bring the user back to login screen upon reopening.

 <img src="https://media.giphy.com/media/j5Pr77W7zklAhsibRS/giphy.gif" width=250><br>